sp1ff/elfeed-score/README.md

 means that you want all entries whose title contains the text "OPEN THREAD" to have its score decreased by 1000, and whose content contains the text "california" to have its score increased by 100.
 The former match will be case-sensitive, the latter case-insensitive.

+I've found myself defining duplicate rules for both title & content, albeit with different values (presuming that a match against title would be more significant than a match against content).
+To eliminate this, I added a "title-or-content" rule type that mimics the formats above, but permits for different values to be added to the score depending on whether the match is found against the title or the content.
+For instance

+    ;;; Elfeed score file                                     -*- lisp -*-
+    (("title-or-content"
+      ("california" 150 100 s)))

+defines a rule that will perform a substring match for "california" against both the entry title and content.
+A match found in the title adds 150 to the score, and a match found in the content adds 100.

 Scoring against the entry's feed is done similarly, but may be done against either the feed title or the feed URL.
 This is indicated by adding a new element at index 3 which may be one of `t` or `u` (for title or URL, respectively).

 Finally, if you've decided that an entry's score is low enough, you may not even want to see it.
 In that casse, add a rule like: